thearyanahmed/logflow/readme.md

 - [ ] Dockerize full app
 - [x] Prepare dummy NginxLogRequest, Packet & Headers
 - [x] Prepare a client to test grpc and kafka producer with dummy data
 - [x] Also see manually if kafka consumer is consuming messages
+- [ ] Document everything

 #### At the moment, I did not include any docker image for any component.